Kolibree: Design

 The toothbrush connects via Bluetooth to a smartphone app and can tell users whether they are brushing well.
 Also, available is a choice of video games, in which good brushing is rewarded with high scores in the game.
 The toothbrush has removable heads; thus the same brush can be shared by different people without worry of contamination.

 AI toothbrush

 In 2017, at CES Las Vegas, Kolibree introduced ARA, an updated version of its toothbrush, promising AI software that records and detects bad brushing habits.
 Using computer vision technology, motion tracking and the phone's front-facing camera, incentivizes kids to brush their teeth with an augmented reality gaming app.

 AR toothbrush

 In 2018 at CES Las Vegas, Kolibree introduced Magik, a kids' version of its toothbrush with Augmented Reality detection that helps children play with a smartphone App while cleaning their teeth.
+The toothbrush retailed for less than $30.

 "hum" by Colgate

 In August 2020, Colgate-Palmolive unveiled to Wall Street the "hum" smart toothbrush, developed in partnership with Kolibree.
+Reviews mentioned the toothbrush as being "extremely accurate" and "smaller and lighter" than other electric toothbrushes.